 - 1 tsp. sea salt

 Taste and adjust the seasoning, adding more salt for saltiness, lemon juice for acidity, garlic for pungency, cumin for earthiness, and tahini for bitterness.
-If the hummus is stiffer than you'd like, blend 2-3 tablespoons of the reserved chickpea liquid to thin it out.

 Serve hummus drizzled with olive oil, sprinkled with smoked paprika, and topped with freshly chopped parsley.